 10) Helping the competition

 This may seem like a strange concept, but having competition in business is inevitable.
-You can see this as a threat or an opportunity.
+You can either see this as a threat or an opportunity.
 As we know, Musk is a risk-taker and does not follow the rules.
-In fact, he embraces risk and sometimes fuels the fire.
+In fact, he embraces risk and sometimes even fuels the fire.

 “Yesterday, there was a wall of Tesla patents in the lobby of our Palo Alto headquarters.
 That is no longer the case.
 They have been removed, in the spirit of the open-source movement, for the advancement of electric vehicle technology.”